AlrightErin27/donut-shop-client/README.md

 The goal of teh project will let a user go to a donut store.
 They can view available donuts, and review them.
 The user can also create their own donut.

-CRUD- Create a donut, Create a review.
+CRUD- Create a donut, create a review.
 Read (display) reviews & donuts.
 Update your donut.
 Delete any donut.

 ## User Story